 “Operation Wormwood is one heck of a thriller.” — The Telegram

-Helen C. Escott’s first novel, Operation Wormwood, was a top five finalist for the 2019 Arthur Ellis Awards, Best First Crime Novel, by the Crime Writers of Canada.
+Helen C. Escott’s first novel, Operation Wormwood, was a top five finalist in Canada for the 2019 Arthur Ellis Awards, Best First Crime Novel, by the Crime Writers of Canada.

 You have no items in your shopping cart